Zokrates/ZoKrates/zokrates_book/src/rng_tutorial.md

-# Tutorial: Hash and Zero Knowledge Proofs for a Random Number Generator
+# Tutorial: Zero Knowledge Proofs for a Random Number Generator

 ## Prerequisites